eperche-fr/docs/MyTado/en_US/index_beta.md

 1. Click "Add a home".
 2. Give a name to your home (the name does not need to match the one in Tado), then click "Ok".
 3. Enter the three pieces of information related to your Tado account:
-    a.
-The email address used to create your Tado account.
+    - The email address used to create your Tado account.
-    b.
-Your Tado account password.
+    - Your Tado account password.
-    c.
-The exact name (case-sensitive) of your home in the Tado app.
+    - The exact name (case-sensitive) of your home in the Tado app.
 4. Save your home.

 If the information is correct, additional details about your home will be added, and Tado or TadoX devices (depending on your home) will be synchronized within a few seconds.